-We have been shaking things up on Friday Favorites lately, and today we’re expanding the feature into new territory – organizations doing great work that we think you should know about.
+We’ve been shaking things up on Friday Favorites lately and, today, we’re expanding the feature into new territory: We’ll be focusing on an organization doing great work that we think you should know about.

-Just kidding again, we had plans to have coffee with a new friend from out of town and who are we to turn down coffee… ever….never.
+Just kidding again, we had plans to have coffee with a new friend from out of town and who are we to turn down coffee… ever?

-Okay, now you have way more background info than you could ever have needed regarding how we became aquainted with Family Lives On.
-Sorry…no I’m not.
+Okay, now you have way more background information than you could ever have needed regarding how we became acquainted with Family Lives On.
 What this organization does is pretty amazing, and we immediately knew that some of you would love their services.

 The best way for me to explain what they do is to refer back to my tragic holiday post from last year, in which I attempted to make my grandmother’s Christmas cookies and epically failed.
 When I say attempted, I mean I got my hands on the recipes.
 As many of you may recall, I never even bought the ingredients.
 Other than 3 pounds of butter, which then lived in my refrigerator for the next six months.

 Here is where Family Lives On comes in.
-If you know a child who has lost a parent Family Lives On will work with that child to identify a their favorite tradition that they did with their parent, and the organization will give them all the tools they need to carry out that tradition every year until they turn 18 and it’s free!
-Why don’t more people know about this???
+If you know a child who has lost a parent, Family Lives On will work with that child to identify their favorite tradition that they did with their parent.
+Then, the organization will give them all the tools they need to carry out that tradition every year until they turn 18… And it’s free!
+Why don’t more people know about this?

 So basically, to use the example of the Christmas cookie tradition, Family Lives On would have interviewed me about every last detail of my tradition.
-Then, come the holidays, they would’ve sent me a box with all the ingredients that I needed for the Christmas cookies, along with the recipe, so that my family and I would be able to execute this tradition with ease.
+Then, come the holidays, they would’ve sent me a box with all the ingredients that I needed for the Christmas cookies—along with the recipe—so that my family and I would be able to execute this tradition with ease.
 Sadly, even if I had known about this organization at the time, I would not have been eligible for their services since I’m not child.
-Believe you me, if they had an adult program I would be shamelessly signing myself up.
+Believe me, if they had an adult program, I would be shamelessly signing myself up.

 For the many of you who do have children in your lives who have lost parents, this is one really amazing organization.
 They will help a family execute their tradition no matter where the family lives, and have helped many children continue all sorts of different memories and traditions.
-Did I mention it’s free??
-So, we just have one recommend today on our Friday favorites list – get on over to family lives on and check out how you can sign up the child in your life who has lost a parent.
+And did I mention it’s free!?
+So, we just have one recommend today for our Friday Favorites: Get on over to family lives on and check out how you can sign up the child in your life who has lost a parent.

-Want to keep up to date on other great tips and favs from WYG?
-Subscribe to get our posts right to your email!
+Want to keep up to date on other favorites from WYG?
+Subscribe to get our posts right to your email.